carpentries/instructor-training/episodes/03-expertise.md

 >
 {: .callout}

+This can lead to some interesting reversals in the classroom.
+While deep expertise in a subject area *can* be valuable when teaching, it can also create obstacles that must be overcome with practice.
+People with less expertise, who still remember what it is like to have to learn the things, can be better equipped to anticipate novice misconceptions compared with an expert who has not learned to identify their awarenesss gaps.

+What does this mean for you?
+If you have deep expertise in the subject you are hoping to teach, listen carefully to your learners, and seek out less-expert colleagues to discuss your teaching plans.
+If, on the other hand, you still feel new to your subject area -- perhaps you even feel a little tentative about whether you are "expert enough" to teach -- take heart!
+Your explanations may be more likely to meet novice learners where they are.

 > ## Awareness Gaps  (Optional)
 >
 > 1. Is there anything you are learning how to do right now?
 Can you identify